HospitalRun/planning/Requirements/v1_0/Operation-Report.md

 **I want to:**  Locate and review an operation report for a given patient by:

 1. Locate any operations that do not yet have a completed operation report
+2. Complete reports as needed, closing out the open plans.

 **So I can:** Complete all operation reports in a timely manner